charlierobson/M5Cheg/README.md

 * Make the game respond to you
 * Do the sound if I could be arsed

-Another one popped into the list as I went along and this was to fix any original bugs that irritated me.
+Another one popped into the list as I went along:

+* fix any original bugs that irritate me

 Tools what I thought I'd need:

 * A copy of MAME built locally in Visual Studio so I can hack it to output helpful information
 * All the docs:
   * Z80 programmer's manual